“Creativity is putting your imagination to work, and it’s produced the most extraordinary results in human culture.” Sir Ken Robinson

 So let’s get started with this journey of exploration!

 When it comes to photography, I’m a complete novice.
-I love finding the more interesting focal points of life around me and seeing how light and the weather can affect the final result.
+I love finding the more interesting focal points of life around me, and seeing how light and the weather can affect the final result.
 I don’t know anything about the technical aspects of photography, but simply trust my eye and shoot.
-Here’s a few photos that I love, not only because I like what I’ve captured, but they remind me that taking a risk, being spontaneous can be as much fun as getting super technical with a camera.
+Here’s a few photos that I love, not only because I like what I’ve captured, but they remind me that taking a risk, being spontaneous can be as much fun as getting super technical and bogged down in details.

 Sewing and the greater good

-I chose to make quilts for teenage boys and girls because fewer people make them for this age group.
-Most people like to make them for young children, and often because they are smaller.
+I chose to make quilts for teenagers because fewer people make them for this age group.
+Most people like to make them for young children, and because they are smaller and quicker to make.
 But I love the challenge of trying to find funky and modern fabrics for this often misunderstood and sometimes neglected age group.

 Bags for a good cause

 As a young teen, I learnt to knit and crochet.
-I seem to have oodles of patience and created some really cool garments but over time, once I started working full time, married and had kids, I never “seemed” to have time to do anything creative.
-The truth is, I did have time, but I’d developed a rather nasty tendency towards perfectionism and with perfectionism, patience can not fly out the window but be flung with full force.
-It seemed to disappear overnight.
-My poor health pointed me to these old pursuits because they were something I could do and they brought me joy.
+It was a time when I seemed to have oodles of patience and I made some really cool garments for myself.
+However, once I started working full time, married and had children, I never “seemed” to have time to do anything creative.
+The truth is, I did have time, but I’d developed a rather nasty tendency towards perfectionism and with perfectionism, patience gets hurled out the window.
+Once again, it was my poor health that pointed me to these old passions, because they were something I could do, even from bed, but importantly, they brought me joy.

-In crochet I rediscovered patience but it also allowed me to expand my creativity by making things I’d never thought of and using fabulously bright colours that just made the whole process even more inspiring and enjoyable.
+In crochet I rediscovered patience but it also allowed me to expand my creativity by making things I’d never thought of.
+I also got to use fabulously bright colours that just made the whole process even more inspiring and enjoyable.
 Here are a few samples.

 Art at last

 Last but not least, I finally come to art.
 I place this one last not because it’s my least preferred form of creativity, but because it’s one of my favourites.
 Surface print making and design are forms of expression that make me shine inside, they bring me joy and therefore, mean a great deal to me.
-It’s because of this that it’s the form that I least want to suck at, and do the best in.
-However, with perfectionist tendencies and a need to do well (read excel and yes, it’s old parental baggage I carry here), I often put this activity last, because by putting it off, I don’t get to find out if I’m possibly really bad at it.
-The old artistic fears – not being good enough and being judged will rear their ugly heads and stop me from ever finding out.
-Well, I decided that I had to find out because my wellbeing depends on it.
+Therefore, it’s become the art form that I least want to suck at, and do the best in.
+But my perfectionist tendencies meant I’d put off trying because I didn’t want to discover that I had not natural talent and this would break my heart.
+Yes, some people have an already developed talent for art, but often to improve, requires years of practice.
+I’d learnt over the years that listening to the critical voice would stop me having any kind of fun, so I chose to ignore it and instead, just have a go.